KVSVikramaditya/Applicant_Tracking_System/README.md

-# Applicant_tracking_system
+# Talent_management_system
-Applicant tracking system is a HR Management web application used to keep track of the Interviews, Client management and talent management system.
+Talent management system is a HR Management web application used to keep track of the Interviews, Client management and talent management system.